jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 5) Where is the file location where the GNU Grub configuration is stored that a user would edit?
 b) /etc/default/grub

-6) In the /etc/default/grub.conf file, which of these options below would I edit to dispaly the *splash* screen on boot so kernel messages are displayed?
+6) In the /etc/default/grub file, which of these options below would I edit to dispaly the *splash* screen on boot so kernel messages are displayed?
-a) GRUB_CMDLINE_LINUX_DEDFAULT
+b) GRUB_BACKGROUND

-7) What is the command to make changes to /etc/default/grub.conf permanent?
+7) What is the command to make changes to /etc/default/grub permanent?
 c) sudo update-grub

 8) Under SysVinit - what is the ancestor process that launches first and everyother process is started by it?
 c)  init

 9) Under SysVinit - what runlevel is considered multi-user command-line only?
 c) 3

 10) Under SysVinit - what runlevel is considered multi-user GUI only?
 d) 5